-It is possible to pass the problem to other algorithm to get it solved.
+It is possible to pass the problem to another algorithm to get it solved.
 For example, if we would like to use Differential Evolution (DE), we can create an instance of DE (ypea_de) and set its parameters.
-Assume that, we are using the DE/best/2/bin, which means:
+Assume that we are using the DE/best/2/bin, which means:

-- using best solution ever found as base vector,
+- using the best solution ever found as the base vector,

-- using two difference vectors for mutations (creating trial vector),
+- using two difference vectors for mutations (creating the trial vector),

 de = ypea_de('DE/best/2/bin'); de.max_iter = 1000; de.pop_size = 20; de.beta_min = 0.1; de.beta_max = 0.9; de.crossover_prob = 0.1;

 By calling the solve method of DE and passing the problem into it, we can solve the optimization problem:

 The best solution found by Differential Evolution is given by:

 Types of Decision Variables

 One of the difficulties in modeling and defining optimization problems is dealing with different kinds of decision variables.
 In YPEA, there several types of decision variables are supported and make the problem definition much easier.

 Supported variable types in YPEA, are listed below: